-- Monitors accuracy of data submitted by hospitals to the National Healthcare
+- Monitor accuracy of data submitted by hospitals to the National Healthcare Safety Network (NHSN)

-- Assesses hospital surveillance systems and their use of NHSN definitions
+- Assess hospital surveillance systems and their use of NHSN definitions

-- Ensures that hospitals are reporting infections in a consistent fashion
+- Ensure that hospitals are reporting infections in a consistent fashion

-A central line-associated bloodstream infection is a serious infection that occurs when bacteria or viruses enter the bloodstream through a central line.
+A central line-associated bloodstream infection is a serious infection that occurs when bacteria enter the bloodstream through a central line.
 A central line is a catheter (tube) that healthcare providers place in a large vein in the neck, chest, or arm to provide fluids, blood, or medications.
-Central lines are also used to perform certain medical tests.
-Commonly found in an intensive care unit (ICU) setting, central lines are different from short-term intravenous catheter’s (IVs) in that they are often used to access a major vein close to the heart, and they can remain in place for weeks or even months, and are much more likely to cause a serious infection.
+Commonly found in an intensive care unit (ICU) setting, central lines are different from short-term intravenous catheter’s (IVs) because they terminate in major veins close to the heart.
+They can remain in place for weeks or even months, and are much more likely to cause a serious infection.

 CLABSIs result in thousands of deaths each year and billions of dollars in added costs to the U.S. healthcare system, yet these infections are preventable.
 According to the U.S. Centers for Disease Control and Prevention (CDC), an estimated 250,000 CLABSI cases occur each year in U.S. hospitals, resulting in a range of 30,000 to 62,000 deaths.
 It is estimated that U.S. hospitals spend up to 2.68 billion dollars annually to manage CLABSI cases.

-A surgical site infection is an infection that occurs after surgery in the part of the body where the surgery took place.
+A surgical site infection (SSI) is an infection that occurs after surgery in the part of the body where the surgery took place.
 Though SSIs can sometimes be superficial infections, involving only the skin, other times SSIs can be deeper and involve tissues beneath the skin in organs, or implanted material.
-Although comprehensive validation of SSIs within the U.S. is relatively uncharted territory, other validation work abroad and in the U.S., as well as validation of other HAIs (e.g. CLABSIs), has indicated that validation of SSI data is necessary to ensure accurate hospital reporting.
+Validation of SSI data is necessary to ensure accurate hospital reporting.

-OPHD’s SSI data validation efforts will provide a method to: monitor the accuracy of data submitted by hospitals to the NHSN, assess hospital surveillance systems, and help to evaluate the implementation of surveillance case definitions.
-Data from all 14 hospitals that reported CABG SSI data in 2009 and 2010 will be validated.
-The validation will take place between September 2011 and June 2012.
+Oregon’s SSI data validation efforts will monitor the accuracy of data submitted by 14 hospitals that reported CABG SSI data during 2009 and 2010 to the NHSN, assess hospital surveillance systems, and evaluate the use of NHSN definitions.
+The validation will occur between September 2011 and June 2012.
 The findings of this validation project will provide guidance to hospital staff on their use of surveillance definitions, reporting methods, and the NHSN.